 The Medical Office Professional program offers individualized learning in computer software, business skills, employment skills and keyboarding, as well as Medical Vocabulary, Anatomy, Physiology, Advanced Medical Terminology, Medical Office Procedures, Health Insurance Processing, and Medical Billing and Coding.
 This program is ideal for people with some work experience but who lack up-to-date computer knowledge to be competitive in today's job market.
 Scheduling is flexible, with both day and evening hours available.
-Students can complete training within approximately 40 weeks attending the day session and 60 weeks attending the evening session.
+Students can complete training within approximately 40 weeks.
 Generally, entry-level career options available to graduates of this program include, but are not limited to: Medical Receptionist, Health Information Technician, Medical Records Administrator, Medical Transcriber, Medical Claims Clerk, Medical Insurance Biller or Coder, Technician, Office Assistant, Administrative Assistant, Customer Service Representative, Data Entry Clerk, Front Office Clerk, or a variety of other general administrative positions.
 Job titles will vary among different types of businesses and industries.
 Program completion and placement rates for 2022 are 57% and 70% respectively.